Probate Q&A Series

 5. What Happens Next?

 Once the clerk accepts your renunciation, they will not issue letters of appointment to you.
-The court will consider the next qualified nominee, or if no one else has applied, it will open a new window for other applicants.
-Your decision to renounce is final.
-If you change your mind after letters issue, you must petition the court for removal or resignation.
+The clerk may consider the next qualified applicant.
+If you change your mind after letters issue, you may need to petition the clerk regarding resignation or removal.

 Key Points to Remember